FilipRuman/pages/src/content/docs/parser/expression_parsing_functions.md

 description: parser
 ---
 Now we we will need to implement functions to parse all of the other expressions that we need.
-And we need add those expressions to our expression enum, and also update token stats.
+And we need to add those expressions to our expression enum, and also update token stats.
 ## Implementation
 ###  Assignment
 Will be called when parsing `= += -= *= /=` tokens.
 It will be used when eg.